John the Merciful

+He was unusual for his time in a number of ways.
+He was a married man with children, was elected bishop as a layman, and became a saint without being a martyr.
+He is one of the very few Byzantine era saints to gain a following in the West.
+He was one of the saints in the Golden Legend.
+He became famous as the original patron of the order of St. John of the Hospital, the Hospitallers, one of the great Western crusading military orders.
+This order still survives as the Knights of Malta.
+In the British Commonwealth, the "St. John's Ambulance Corps" is named after him.

+He is considered a saint in the Catholic Church, the Eastern Orthodox Church and the Coptic Orthodox Church.
+He is also the patron saint of Casarano, Italy and of Limassol, Cyprus.

+His "life" was written by his contemporary Leontius bishop of Neapolis in Cyprus, who seems to have known him personally.

 Early life

 He was born at Amathus as the son of Epiphanius, governor of Cyprus, and was of noble descent.
 In early life he was married and had children, but his wife and children soon died, after which he entered religious life.

 Patriarch of Alexandria

 On the death of the Patriarch Theodore, the Alexandrians besought Emperor Phocas to appoint John his successor, which was accordingly done.
 One of the first steps he took was to make a list of several thousand needy persons, whom he took under his especial care.
 He always referred to the poor as his "lords and masters", because of their mighty influence at the Court of the Most High.
 He assisted people of every class who were in need.

 He was a reformer who attacked simony, and fought heresy by means of improvements in religious education.
 He also reorganized the system of weights and measures for the sake of the poor, and put a stop to corruption among the officials.
 He increased the number of churches in Alexandria from seven to seventy.

 The ministry of Vitalis of Gaza, a monk who worked among the prostitutes of the city, was a noteworthy episode of John's reign.
 The patriarch was considered to have behaved with wisdom for not punishing this monk who was notorious for visiting the seedy part of town, and his judgment was vindicated only after the death of Vitalis when the story of the monk's mission of mercy became known.